 Short-term risk and variable

 If rates are low and stable, and/ or you are prepared to take a risk, you can generally pay a lower rate with a short-term mortgage.
 You simply roll over your term every 6 months, or float your rate against prime, with the option of locking in to a longer term at a later date.
 This is not for everyone, however, as sudden upward rate movements can have a significant impact on your payments.
-You may want to discuss this with us.
+You may want to discuss this with me.

 Any term 3 years or longer is considered “long term” in today’s economy.
 Because long-term rates are usually higher than short-term rates, you may not want to choose this option.
 On the other hand, by locking in you will avoid exposure to rate increases.
 You'll have the comfort of knowing exactly what you payments will be and you'll be able to manage your budget accordingly.

-A mortgage which allows you to minimize — or hedge — your interest rate risk by splitting your mortgage into 5 parts.
+A mortgage which allows you to minimize — or hedge — your interest rate risk by splitting your mortgage into up to 5 parts.
 For example: A $150,000 mortgage could be split into five $30,000 segments with terms of 6 months, 1, 2, 3 and 5 year terms negotiated at today’s best rates.
 The average rate would rise or fall much more slowly than changes in the market, however, as only the shorter terms are affected by even the most volatile rate movements over the first few years.
 Confused?
-Talk with us.
+Talk with me.

 Many lenders allow you to make a lump sum payment — usually 10% to 20% of the original principal balance.
 In addition, many mortgage products now include a “double-up and skip-a-payment” feature.
 This lets you “bank” extra mortgage payments for a rainy day, at which time you can “skip” them if you need to.
-Ask us to advise you on your options today!
+Ask me to advise you on your options today!